-If $i, j \in T$ and i = p(j), then processes $\mathsf{Node}i$ and $\mathsf{Node}j$ communicate through the variables $\mathsf{owes}{i,j}$ and $\mathsf{estim}{i,j}$ .
-Intuitively, the variable $\mathsf{owes}{i,j}$ records the net number of resources that $\mathsf{Node}i$ owes to $\mathsf{Node}j$ .
-If $\mathsf{owes}{i,j}$ is positive, then $\mathsf{Node}i$ owes resources to $\mathsf{Node}j$ .
-If $\mathsf{owes}{i,j}$ is negative, then $\mathsf{Node}j$ owes resources to $\mathsf{Node}i$ .
-The variable $\mathsf{estim}{i,j}$ contains an estimate of the number of free resources remaining in the subtree headed by j.
+resources that $Node_i$ owes to $Node_j$ .
+If $owes{i,j}$ is positive, then $Node_i$ owes resources to $Node_i$ .
+The variable $estim{i,j}$ contains an estimate of the number of free resources remaining in the subtree headed by j.
 It is initially set to the total number of free resources initially available in the subtree headed by j.
-The important invariant property of this estimate is that it is always optimistic; that is, $\mathsf{estim}{i,j}$ is always greater than or equal to the number of free resources actually available in the subtree headed by j.
+The important invariant property of this estimate is that it is always optimistic; that is, $estim{i,j}$ is always greater than or equal to the number of free resources actually available in the subtree headed by j.

 Intuitively, the steps of process $Node_i$ serve either to satisfy a pending user request with a locally available resource, to pay a resource owed to a neighboring node, or to reduce a projected deficit of resources at node i.
-The quantity $DEBT_i$ in the code for process $Node_i$ represents the projected amount by which requests exceed resources at node i, once all debts have been paid.
-If process $Node_i$ projects a deficit, then to reduce this deficit, it can either forward a request to its left or right child, or reject a request to its parent.
+The quantity $DEFCT_i$ in the code for process $Node_i$ represents this projected deficit, and should be thought of as the amount by which requests exceed resources at node i, once all debts have been paid.
+If process $Node_i$ projects a deficit ( $DEFCT_i > 0$ ), then to reduce this deficit, it can either forward a request to its left or right child, or reject a request to its parent.
 Requests are forwarded to a child only in case it is estimated that there is a surplus of resources in the subtree headed by that child.
 Requests are rejected to the parent only if neither of the subtrees headed by the child nodes are estimated to have a surplus of resources.